 Due to RIIFC represents amounts paid by RIIFC on behalf of the Authority.
-The payments pertain to the Authority's guarantee of defaulted revenue bonds issued to a private-sector entity.
+The payments pertain to the Authority's guarantee of defaulted revenue bonds issued by RIIFC on behalf of a private-sector entity.

 NOTE 4 - DUE TO RHODE ISLAND COMMERCE CORPORATION